Skip to content

 The success of modern deep learning rests on a deceptively simple idea: the residual connection.
 Yet after a decade of stacking layers deeper and deeper, researchers at DeepSeek asked a different question—what if we could scale width instead?
 Their answer, Manifold-Constrained Hyper-Connections (mHC), solves a fundamental instability problem that has blocked this path for years.

-This article breaks down the evolution from basic residuals to mHC, explaining why each step was necessary and what makes DeepSeek's solution work at scale.
+In this post, I'll break down the evolution from basic residuals to mHC, explaining why each step was necessary and how exactly DeepSeek's solution works at scale.

 TL;DR: Hyper-Connections expand residual streams into multiple parallel flows for faster convergence, but break the identity mapping property that keeps training stable. mHC restores stability by constraining mixing matrices to the Birkhoff Polytope (doubly stochastic matrices) using the differentiable Sinkhorn-Knopp algorithm—achieving only 6.7% training overhead with 4 parallel streams.